2009 Acura MDX - Chassis

 WHEELS AND TIRES

-The 2008 Acura MDX has standard 18x8-inch 5-spoke aluminum alloy wheels and P255/55R18 104H M+S all-season tires.
+The 2009 Acura MDX has standard 18x8-inch 5-spoke aluminum wheels with P255/55R18 104H M+S all-season tires.
 The tires were specially developed for the MDX by Bridgestone and Michelin and offer a significant traction improvement in dry and wet conditions, while maintaining the previous MDX's level of snow/ice traction.
-Every MDX trim level except base features P255/55R18 104H M+S all-season tires, and Michelin P275/45R19 summer tires are also available with the Acura accessory 19-inch aluminum alloy wheels.
+Michelin P275/45R19 summer tires are also available with the Acura accessory 19-inch aluminum alloy wheels.

 Acura designers purposefully moved the wheels and tires to the high end of the competitive set.
-In 2008, the MDX has bigger tires than all of its 4WD base competitors, and is the only vehicle in the group with standard 18-inch tires.
+In 2009, the MDX has larger tires than all of its base-level AWD/4WD competitors and it is the only vehicle in the group with standard 18-inch tires.

 4-WHEEL DISC BRAKES